Exploring how technology influences young people

 Balancing Screen Time and Real-Life Interactions

 As adults, it’s easy to get lost in the internet too.
 My husband and I both work from home, and we sometimes message each other about simple, home-life things.
-But we do embrace other forms of communication – connecting in person during meals and dog walks.
-It’s all about balance.
+But we also use face to face communication – talking to each other during meals and dog walks; balance is the key.

 Connecting Through Everyday Life

-Connecting with kids through everyday life is essential.
+Maintaining a connection with kids through our day-to-day life is essential.
 We can talk at dinner, sharing the highs and lows of our day; creating meaningful discussions around the table.

 It feels easier to let everyone sit on their phones around the dinner table, and sometimes our discussions do lead one of us to look up a fact (online) in order to prove an argument!